 When the students continue MBA along with their jobs, they get the opportunity to apply their lessons immediately on their job.
-While the full time MBA students have to wait for 1 or 2 years to apply their knowledge in practical field.
-But now a days the experimental learning in MBA programmes has removed this disparity up to many extent.
+While the full time MBA students have to wait for 1 or 2 years to apply their knowledge in the practical field.
+But nowadays the experimental learning in MBA programmes has removed this disparity up to many extent.

 7. Campus placement-

-Campus recruitment is the outstanding part of fulltime MBA programme.
-The institutions spend a huge resources for preparing the students to face the interviews as well as attracting reputed companies for campus placement.
+Campus recruitment is an outstanding part of the fulltime MBA program.
+The institutions spend huge resources for preparing the students to face the interviews as well as attracting reputed companies for campus placement.
 But, some of the institutions don’t allow their part time MBA students to participate in this process.

 By analyzing the above factors thoroughly, you could be able to get a better understanding of which program is right for you.